 Extended Family

-If you’re part of an extended family, you know the benefits of having more than one set of people in your life.
+If you have a family, you understand the advantages of having groups of individuals in your life.

 But even if your immediate family is composed entirely of nuclear members — parents, children and maybe a dog or two — don’t feel like that’s the only kind that exists; after all, there’s no rule against forming a new relationship with someone else’s relatives!